Skanderbeg: Legacy

 The Ottoman Empire's expansion ground to a halt during the time that Skanderbeg's forces resisted.
 He has been credited with being one of the main reasons for the delay of Ottoman expansion into Western Europe, giving the Italian principalities more time to better prepare for the Ottoman arrival.
 While the Albanian resistance certainly played a vital role, it was one of numerous relevant events that played out in the mid-15th century.
 Much credit must also go to the successful resistance mounted by Vlad III Dracula in Wallachia and Stephen III the Great of Moldavia, who dealt the Ottomans their worst defeat at Vaslui, among many others, as well as the defeats inflicted upon the Ottomans by Hunyadi and his Hungarian forces.
 Skanderbeg is considered today a commanding figure not only in the national consciousness of Albanians but also of 15th-century European history.
 According to archival documents, there is no doubt that Skanderbeg had already achieved a reputation as a hero in his own time.
 The failure of most European nations, with the exception of Naples, to give him support, along with the failure of Pope Pius II's plans to organize a promised crusade against the Ottomans meant that none of Skanderbeg's victories permanently hindered the Ottomans from invading the Western Balkans.

-In 1481, Sultan Mehmet II captured Otranto and massacred the male population, thus proving what Skanderbeg had been warning about.
 Skanderbeg's main legacy was the inspiration he gave to all of those who saw in him a symbol of the struggle of Christendom against the Ottoman Empire.
 Skanderbeg's struggle against the Ottomans became highly significant to the Albanian people.
 Among the Arberesh (Italo-Albanians) the memory of Skanderbeg and his exploits was maintained and survived through songs, in the form of a Skanderbeg cycle.
-During the Albanian National Awakening Skanderbeg also became a central symbol to the emerging Albanian nationalism of late 19th century, and a symbol of cultural affinity with Europe.
+During the Albanian National Awakening, Skanderbeg also became a central symbol to the emerging Albanian nationalism of late 19th century, and a symbol of cultural affinity with Europe.
+For the Albanians, Skanderbeg symbolised the sacrifice of their people in defending Europe from the Ottomans.
 It strengthened Albanian solidarity, made them more conscious of their identity, and was a source of inspiration in their struggle for national unity, freedom, and independence.
 Contemporary Muslim Albanians deemphasize the (Christian) religious heritage of Skanderbeg by viewing him as a defender of the nation and he is promoted as an Albanian symbol of Europe and the West.